California Overtime Pay & Wage Laws

 California day rate employees can be found in many different industries, including Hollywood, Technology, Finance and Energy.
 A day rate pay scheme is not illegal under wage and overtime laws in California, but it does not relieve an employer from its obligation to pay properly calculated overtime to non-exempt employees.
 The Lore Law Firm can help eligible workers with any California day rate issues and help them receive the compensation they deserve.

 If you live in California and believe you are not receiving the overtime pay or meal / rest breaks that you are entitled to, fill out our convenient Case Evaluation form for a FREE and CONFIDENTIAL review of your circumstances.
-Our lawyers can help determine whether or not any CA overtime laws have been broken, and there is no fee unless you get a recovery.
+Our lawyers can help determine whether or not any CA overtime laws or other labor laws have been broken, and there is no fee unless you get a recovery.

 - California Overtime & Minimum Wage Regulations